 Whether it’s a fiddle tune or folk song written from the heart, Jess Wedden has been capturing hearts at every performance with her energetic stage presence and effortless smile.
 Her trick fiddling, singing, step dancing, and finger-style guitar picking belies her young age of 18 and reflects her exceptional passion and drive.
 In the short time Jess has been in the industry, she has earned national recognition as a 2016 and 2018 Canadian Folk Music Award nominee and a 2018 Canadian Songwriting Competition semi-finalist.
 It's no surprise she received a standing ovation opening for Ashley MacIsaac at the Festival of Small Halls Ontario.

 Jess' first musical experience was in 2011 with the Blue Skies Community Fiddle Orchestra beginner class; a year before she began private fiddle lessons with Cindy Thompson of Almonte, Ontario.
 After three years of playing, Jess recorded her first album Fiddling is My Passion, which earned her a 2016 Canadian Folk Music Award nomination.
 Since then, Jess was nominated again in 2018 for her original fiddle tune One More Time, and has been continually refining her unique style.
 Jess typically performs over 50 shows a year, and is signed to Willow Sound Records.

 “Wedden may be one of the next generation of upcoming Natalie MacMasters.” -Celtic Life Magazine International.

 Jess has been compared numerous times to Natalie MacMaster and Alison Krauss, while also being influenced by Scott Woods, Bruce Cockburn, Tara Shannon, and David Francey.
-Last year Jess had the pleasure of meeting David Francey (Juno Award winning folk singer and songwriter) in her high school music class, which led to performing as a special guest and side player at his following Christmas Show.
+In 2019 Jess had the pleasure of meeting David Francey (Juno Award winning folk singer and songwriter) in her high school music class, which led to performing as a special guest and side player at his following Christmas Show.
 She is now hired to back him for two upcoming performances (presently postponed).

 Two other performances cherished by Jess include opening for CBC's Comedian, Jimmy the Janitor (Sandy Gillis), and Juno Award winning fiddler Ashley MacIsaac, where Ashley asked Jess to accompany him for a couple of fiddle tunes on stage.